project-flexos/asplos22-ae/README.md

       into the [`plots/`](/plots) directory.
     - `clean`: removes intermediate build files.
  * `plots/` - Contains all resulting figures seen in the paper.

+## 3. Prerequistes

+Before you can run these experiments, you will need to prepare a physical host environment.
+Access to the physical host environment is important as it is required to run Virtual Machine (VM) images.

+All our results were run on XXX.